isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2026-08-06-post-Parliamentary Reply by Minister Indranee Rajah on Structuring Singapore for Flourishing Families.md

 and supervisors in particular, can make all the difference as they are the ones who approve such leave.
 How they do so and whether well managed covering arrangements are in place can make a big difference.</p>
-<p>&nbsp;Flexible work arrangements or FWAs are a key form of support.
-We
+<p>Flexible work arrangements or FWAs are a key form of support.
+We implemented
-implemented the Tripartite Guidelines on FWA Requests in December 2024, and will continue to work with Tripartite Partners to foster work-life friendly practices, and support employers in implementing them well.</p>
+the Tripartite Guidelines on FWA Requests in December 2024, and will continue to work with Tripartite Partners to foster work-life friendly practices, and support employers in implementing them well.</p>
 <p>&nbsp;While many associate FWAs with working from home, it is also much
 broader than that.
 There is also flexi-time and flexi-load.
 A recent CNA article found that flexi-time and flexi-load may matter much more for parents as it gives them the space to manage their work schedules in ways that best meet their responsibilities at work and at home.
 We will continue to push for these flexible arrangements to support parents better.</p>
-<p>&nbsp;To Ms Chen’s point on job redesign and part-time work, employers
+<p>To Ms Chen’s point on job redesign and part-time work, employers can tap
-can tap on the Productivity Solutions Grant to offset the costs of adopting FWAs, and the SkillsFuture Workforce Development Grant (Job Redesign+) to engage consultancy services to support enterprise job redesign. &nbsp;They can also benefit from FWA implementation resources and training by Tripartite Partners and the Institute of Human Resource Professionals or IHRP, to better implement work-life friendly practices. &nbsp;</p>
+on the Productivity Solutions Grant to offset the costs of adopting FWAs, and the SkillsFuture Workforce Development Grant (Job Redesign+) to engage consultancy services to support enterprise job redesign. &nbsp;They can also benefit from FWA implementation resources and training by Tripartite Partners and the Institute of Human Resource Professionals or IHRP, to better implement work-life friendly practices. &nbsp;</p>
-<p>&nbsp;Ms Chen also highlighted the challenges parents face in returning
+<p>Ms Chen also highlighted the challenges parents face in returning to work
-to work after parental leave, or after taking a temporary career break to focus on caring for their children.
+after parental leave, or after taking a temporary career break to focus on caring for their children.
 We agree that this is an important area that needs to be tackled.</p>
-<p>&nbsp;We have been enhancing measures to support career transitions, employment
+<p>We have been enhancing measures to support career transitions, employment
 facilitation and reskilling.
 Examples include:</p>
 <p>&nbsp;a.&nbsp;&nbsp; Skills and Workforce Development Agency’s HerCareer
 initiative for women jobseekers, and career advisory and skills training